ligolang/ligo-mirror/vendors/LexerLib/README.md

 client is a lexer that recognises tokens and the present library takes care of the markup (strings and comments), and calls back the client's lexer for the tokens.
 In the case of LIGO, this enables to share the boilerplate between the different concrete syntaxes.
+This lexer library also offer a one or two-token window for the parser in case of a parse error, so better error messages can be printed.

 This lexer library can also be used to support tools other than parsers, like pretty-printers and style checkers, as done in the LIGO